ruFFaa/AgentVault/docs/privacy_policy.md

 *   The right to object to or restrict processing of your personal information.
 *   The right to data portability.

-To exercise these rights, please contact us at `AgentVault@proton.me` (*Note: Replace domain before production*).
+To exercise these rights, please contact us at `[CONTACT_EMAIL_PLACEHOLDER]` (*Note: Replace placeholder before production*).
 We will respond to your request consistent with applicable law.

 **8. International Data Transfers**